-4.1 No employee shall be disciplined or discharged except for just cause, provided, however, that the Employer shall be the judge of the competency and qualifications of his employees, and provided further that no employee shall be discharged or discriminated against for any lawful Union activity or for performing service on a Union committee outside of business hours, or for reporting to the Union the violation of any provisions of this Agreement.
+4.1 No employee shall be disciplined or discharged except for just cause, provided, however, that the Employer shall be the judge of the competency and qualifications of his/her employees, and provided further that no employee shall be discharged or discriminated against for any lawful Union activity or for performing service on a Union committee outside of business hours, or for reporting to the Union the violation of any provisions of this Agreement.
 It is agreed that, upon request, the representative of the Union will be given the reason for discharge in writing.
-A committee of not less than two (2) representatives from the Employer and two (2) representatives from the Union shall review any case of discharge in the event either party desires such a review.
 The Employer has sixty (60) days after the initial date of hire to evaluate an employee for continuous employment.
 Within the sixty (60) day period, the Employer may terminate the employee without recourse from the Union.